Jimmy Smits Joins Cast Of Lin-Manuel Miranda’s ‘In The Heights’ Movie

 IM SO PUMPED FOR THE MOVIE!!!! ⇨ Musical: In The Heights ⇨ Song: In the heights ———— #hamilton #hamiltonbroadway #linmanuelmiranda #broadway #musicals #21chumpstreet #yayhamlet #rainbow #meangirlsbroadway #hamiltonwestend #onceonthisisland #musicaltheatre #broadwayshows #showtunes #broadwaymusicals #dearevenhansen #theatre #intheheights

 In an interview with Broadway.com, Miranda explained how he came up with the concept for the show that is now destined for theaters across the country.

 “I wrote the first incarnation of In the Heights my sophomore year at Wesleyan University.
 In the winter of 1999, I applied to put up a new show in the student-run ’92 Theater.
 At the time, I had one song and a title: In the Heights.
-I was given the theater for the weekend of April 20-22—now all I had to do was write a show.
+I was given the theater for the weekend of April 20-22—now all I had to do was write a show.”

 The big-screen debut of In The Heights will be June 26, 2020.